 I hope you’ve found some helpful ideas for organizing and packing up your classroom to make setting up next year a snap!
 If you like these ideas, why not pin them for next year and share with your teacher friends?

 Need ideas for setting up next year?
 Take my classroom tour.
 How about time-saving tips for putting up back to school bulletin boards?
 Check out Beating the Bulletin Board Blues.
+Get help here for Managing Meet the Teacher Night.
 Already thinking about your first week with students?
 You’ll love these fresh ideas for a full and FUN first week of school!

 Be sure to subscribe by email to get the latest posts delivered straight to your inbox!